Notifycal/tofu-module-aws-slack-notify/README.md

 If you want to subscribe the AWS Lambda Function created by this module to an existing SNS topic you should specify `create_sns_topic = false` as an argument and specify the name of existing SNS topic name in `sns_topic_name`.

-## Examples

-- [notify-slack-simple](https://github.com/terraform-aws-modules/terraform-aws-notify-slack/tree/master/examples/notify-slack-simple) - Creates SNS topic which sends messages to Slack channel.
-- [cloudwatch-alerts-to-slack](https://github.com/terraform-aws-modules/terraform-aws-notify-slack/tree/master/examples/cloudwatch-alerts-to-slack) - End to end example which shows how to send AWS Cloudwatch alerts to Slack channel and use KMS to encrypt webhook URL.

 ## Local Development and Testing

-See the [functions](https://github.com/terraform-aws-modules/terraform-aws-notify-slack/tree/master/functions) for further details.
+See the [functions](https://github.com/Notifycal/tofu-module-aws-slack-notify/tree/master/functions) for further details.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements